 Integer programming algorithms minimize or maximize a linear function subject to equality, inequality, and integer constraints.
 Integer constraints restrict some or all of the variables in the optimization problem to take on only integer values.
 This enables accurate modeling of problems involving discrete quantities (such as shares of a stock) or yes-or-no decisions.
+When there are integer constraints on only some of the variables, the problem is called a mixed-integer linear program.
 Example integer programming problems include portfolio optimization in finance, optimal dispatch of generating units (unit commitment) in energy production, and scheduling and routing in operations research.

 Integer programming requires finding a vector x that minimizes the function: